themanyone/whisper_dictation/README.md

 - Computer, open terminal.
 - Computer, go to [thenerdshow.com](https://thenerdshow.com/). (or any website).
 - Computer, open a web browser. (opens the default homepage).
+- Computer, show us a picture of a Klingon battle cruiser.
 - Page up.
 - Page down.
 - Undo that.